chrisarg/Bit/README.md

 make GPU=NONE
 ```

 The default configuration is `GPU=NONE`.
-GPU-facing container calls use their
-CPU implementations in that configuration.
+GPU-facing container calls use their CPU implementations in that configuration.

-The `test` target builds `build/test_bit`; it does not execute it.
-Build and
-run it explicitly:
+The `test` target builds `build/test_bit` but does not execute it.
+Build and run it explicitly:

 ```bash
 make test GPU=NONE